COVID-19: Vaccines, Testing, and Treatment

 Children’s also is actively involved in both institutional and national studies that are investigating sickle cell disease and its management in an effort to improve the care of children with the disease.
 In addition, Children’s hematologists provide training for community physicians, nurses, nurse practitioners, social workers, school officials and others regarding the proper treatment of children with sickle cell disease.

 In Pennsylvania, a newborn screening for hemoglobinopathies (abnormalities of hemoglobin), such as sickle cell disease and thalassemia, began formally in September 1992.
-Newborns diagnosed with an abnormality are referred to three treatment centers: Children’s Hospital of Pittsburgh of UPMC, Children’s Hospital of Philadelphia and St. Christopher’s of Philadelphia.
+Newborns diagnosed with an abnormality are referred to three treatment centers: UPMC Children’s, Children’s Hospital of Philadelphia and St. Christopher’s of Philadelphia.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: